Motivation in second-language learning: Revisions of the socio-cultural educational model

 The model has undergone numerous revisions to capture the sub-processes underlying in each of the individual factors.
 In 1985, Gardner introduced three sub-measures namely the intensity, the desire to learn and the attitude towards learning to explain the motivation factor.
 Gardner argued that if these three criteria work together, the learner could effectively use motivation as a tool for L2 acquisition.
 Dornyei and other researchers, however, assert that this is not the case; they contend that one can have a ‘strong’ desire to learn, but have a different attitude towards the learning process itself.
 Nevertheless, some researches still claim the attitude towards learning has a high predictive capacity because attitude has a strong association with direct behavior (i.e. learning).
 From 1993 to 2010, the model's schema was rigorously changed to encompass the variability in the external factors affecting L2 learning; the term “social milieu” became “the external factors”.
 More characteristics were added to describe the variables affecting each of the individual factors; these were compiled in the Attitude Motivation Test Battery developed by Gardner.

+In response to this theoretical model, Al-Hoorie and Hiver (2023) conduct a critical review of measurement scales in the L2 motivational self system (L2MSS), unveiling major problems of discriminant validity that compromise the conceptual underpinnings of the model.
+They observe that some of the L2MSS constructs, including the ideal L2 self, ought-to L2 self, and learning experience, do not have sufficient distinctiveness compared to similar scales, reflecting a daunting overlap and empirical redundancy in the literature.
+Their findings, derived from a large-scale investigation of 18 widely utilized scales with Korean English learners, demonstrate that responses to items intended to measure constructs like the ideal L2 self can in fact reflect self-efficacy beliefs and not genuine–ideal disparities, thereby questioning the very nature of the scales employed in L2 motivation research.
+Al-Hoorie and Hiver advocate for a systematic approach to psychometric validation in the field of language motivation research, arguing that the field must address these validity problems before it can proceed with substantive investigations.